fpsvogel/fpsvogel.com/src/_posts/2024-01-17-job-search-networking-for-engineers.md

 **When I talk to someone personally, when they hear my name from a colleague, when they see my name in their LinkedIn feed, suddenly I'm top of mind.**

+Reinforcing this psychological phenomenon is an incentive in the hiring process, in that **an employee gets a referral bonus after they refer a candidate who ends up being hired.** That explains why total strangers are often willing to give you a referral if you just get in contact with them.

+That's the secret of the hiring process: recruiting teams essentially ignore the advertised channel of just submitting an application.
 I could either ignore this fact, or embrace it.

 ## Embracing networking: preliminary work